apache/hawq-docs/pxf/JsonPXF.md

 }
 ```

-## Write JSON Data to HDFS<a id="jsontohdfs"></a>
+## Loading JSON Data to HDFS<a id="jsontohdfs"></a>

 The PXF JSON plug-in reads native JSON stored in HDFS.
-Before JSON data can be queried via HAWQ, it must first be added to an HDFS data store.
+Before JSON data can be queried via HAWQ, it must first be loaded to an HDFS data store.

 Copy and paste the single line JSON record data set to a file named `singleline.json`.
 Similarly, copy and paste the multi-line JSON record data set to `multiline.json`.